-Print them out and tape together.
+Print the pattern pieces out, cut them out, and tape the pattern pieces together.
 If you are making one for any sizes in between just add extra inches to the skinny end of the newborn tie.
 I know, I know..
-I'm not being very precise.. but you have to remember I'm simply not an expert pattern maker. : ) You can also customize this pattern by making it an oh-so-chic skinny tie or an oh-so-fun wide tie if you want by simply narrowing or widening the pattern.
+I'm not being very precise, my apologies. : ) You can also customize this pattern by making it an oh-so-chic skinny tie or an oh-so-fun wide tie if you want by simply narrowing or widening the pattern.

 1/4 yard of lining fabric (prewashed).
 I used cotton.